open-mmlab/mmselfsup/docs/en/get_started.md

 MMSelfSup can be built for CPU only environment.
 In CPU mode, you can train, test or inference a model.

 Some functionalities are gone in this mode, usually GPU-compiled ops.
-But don't worry, almost all models in MMClassification don't depends on these ops.
+But don't worry, almost all models in MMSelfSup don't depend on these ops.

 #### Install on Google Colab